-If you need to see a specialist frequently because of a chronic, complex, or serious medical condition, your primary care physician will develop a treatment plan that allows you to see your specialist for a certain number of visits without additional referrals.

-Your primary care physician will create your treatment plan.
+- If you need to see a specialist frequently because of a chronic, complex or serious medical condition, your primary care physician will work with us to develop a treatment plan that allows you to see your specialist for a certain number of visits without additional referrals.
+Your primary care physician will use our criteria when creating your treatment plan (the physician may have to get an authorization or approval beforehand). - Your primary care physician will create your treatment plan.
 The physician may have to get an authorization or approval from us beforehand.
 If you are seeing a specialist when you enroll in our Plan, talk to your primary care physician.
 If he or she decides to refer you to a specialist, ask if you can see your current specialist.
 If your current specialist does not participate with us, you must receive treatment from a specialist who does.
-Generally, we will not pay for you to see a specialist who does not participate with our Plan.

-- If you are seeing a specialist and your specialist leaves the Plan, call your primary care physician, who will arrange for you to see another specialist.
-You may receive services from your current specialist until we can make arrangements for you to see someone else. - If you have a chronic and disabling condition and lose access to your specialist because we: - terminate our contract with your specialist for other than cause; - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB program Plan; or - reduce our service area and you enroll in another FEHB Plan;
+Generally, we will not pay for you to see a specialist who does not participate with our Plan. - If you are seeing a specialist and your specialist leaves the Plan, call your primary care physician, who will arrange for you to see another specialist.
+You may receive services from your current specialist until we can make arrangements for you to see someone else - If you have a chronic and disabling condition and lose access to your specialist because we: - terminate our contract with your specialist for other than cause; - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB program Plan; or - reduce our service area and you enroll in another FEHB Plan;